mvolkmann/blog/src/next-js.md

 };
 ```

-Older versions of Next.js used a `head.tsx` file to specify these.
+Older versions of Next.js used `head.tsx` files to specify these.
+These define a component that renders a fragment containing
+elements to add as children of the `<head>` element.

 ## Hyperlinks